adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/index.md

 This book does not tell you everything there is to know about either topic.
 It focuses on the topics necessary to get your mobile apps connected to the cloud.

-## Who is This Book For?

-This book is for intermediate to experienced C# developers who have already built a mobile app with Xamarin and want to take their mobile apps to the next level by utilizing cloud services.

-This book is not for the beginner.
-Explicitly, I already expect you to know how to develop C# and ASP.NET.
-If you are unfamiliar with the C# language, you can get started with a free course on the Internet.
-The basics of the language can be learned at [www.learncs.org][3].
-Once you have the language basics under your belt, you can move on to ASP.NET.
-There are some good tutorials at the [asp.net][4] website.
-Finally, you will want to develop a mobile app without the cloud before moving on to the cloud connection.
-You can learn more about developing cross-platform mobile development with Xamarin at the [Xamarin][5] website.

 ## What are Cloud Connected Mobile Apps?

 I guess I should define some of the terminology that I am going to use.
 When I